 Do respond to questions and concerns from teams.

-Do read and give constructive feedback on each aspect of the Executive Summary and Full Business Plan.
+Do read and give constructive feedback on each aspect of the pitch video and full business plan.

 Do suggest other resources or individuals with whom teams can consult.